SteeltoeOSS/Samples/Connectors/src/Redis/README.md

    and [Tanzu CLI](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-application-platform/1-12/tap/install-tanzu-cli.html)

 > [!NOTE]
-> Versions of ASP.NET before v9 require that Lua scripting is activated, which is disabled by default on Cloud Foundry, so check your plan settings.
+> Versions of ASP.NET Core before v9 require that Lua scripting is activated, which is disabled by default on Cloud Foundry, so check your plan settings.

 ## Running locally